 The problem

-Tumblr’s onboarding could take a new user through 20 to 25 screens before they reached their dashboard, and most of them never came back for a second session.
+Tumblr’s onboarding showed a lot of general topics to follow, with some breakdown into subtopics, but after they finally reached their dashboard for the first time, many of them never came back for a second session.

-We ran usability tests with non-users aged 18–25 and ran research alongside Irregular Labs focused on Gen Z new users who’d been on the platform two to six months.
-We also audited the existing flow ourselves, going through it step by step on mobile.
-Two problems kept coming up across every source.
+We audited the flow, ran usability tests with non-users aged 18–25, and conducted research focused on Gen Z new users who’d been on the platform two to six months.
+Here’s what we found:

 Fig 02 The topic selection area.
-Good information density, but static, content-free, and not personalized enough.
+Dense, but static.

 Exploring flows